 Other blogs you might like

 - When can I exercise after plastic surgery?

 Alecia Baker, Practice Nurse, Hunter Plastic Surgery

-Alecia joined us as our Practice Nurses in 2018.
+Alecia is a Practice Nurse at Hunter Plastic Surgery and has worked closely with Dr Nick Moncrieff, Specialist Plastic Surgeon in Newcastle, since 2018.
 She is a Registered Nurse with extensive experience in nursing and patient management in some of the busiest hospital settings in the Hunter!
 She really cares about helping our patients become healthy and happy.
 Her kind and calm manner help them feel comfortable during their journey with us.